wallix/awless/README.md

 `awless` is an open source project created by Henri Binsztok, Quentin Bourgerie, Simon Caplette and François-Xavier Aguessy at Wallix.
 `awless` is released under the Apache License and sponsored by [Wallix](https://github.com/wallix).

+    Disclaimer: Awless allows for easy resource creation with your cloud provider; we will not be responsible for any cloud costs incurred (even if you create a million instances using awless templates).

 Contributors are welcome!
 Please head to [Contributing (wiki)](https://github.com/wallix/awless/wiki/Contributing) to learn more.